pravega/presto-connector/README.md

 ## Schema Definitions

 Currently, you must manually create schema definitions using a JSON file.
 In future releases, the 'CREATE TABLE' Presto command will be available.
 The JSON configuration files are read at server startup, and should be located in /etc/presto/pravega directory.
-An example schema definition file might be:
+In the JSON schema example below, "customer" is a stream name in the tpch pravega scope.

     {
         "tableName": "customer",